 When decorating your home you're going to need copious amounts of paint to create the look and feel you require.
 Why not consider eco-paints, which are water soluble and use plant oils to form the pain solution, with colour pigments that come from minerals or plant dyes.
-There are also eco-friendly wood varnishes and wall primers, sustainable wall paper include natural coverings made from cotton or wool and are great alternatives from usual wallpaper that can harm the environment.
+There are also eco-friendly wood varnishes and wall primers, sustainable wallpaper includes natural coverings made from cotton or wool and are great alternatives from usual wallpaper that can harm the environment.

 Take the first step with Peabody

-Peabody have a selection of new build Shared Ownership and Help To Buy properties available throughout London and the South East, ideal for homebuyers looking to create an eco friendly home of their own.
+Peabody has a selection of new build Shared Ownership and Help To Buy properties available throughout London and the South East, ideal for homebuyers looking to create an eco-friendly home of their own.
 Take a look at our property search to find the perfect home for you.FIND A HOME